ztc4/Extra-Resources/HTML-CSS/INSTRUCTIONS.md

 1. Create the files you will need
  - create a html file with a name of your choosing
- - add boiler plate to html
+ - add boiler plate(starter code) to html
  - create a css file with a name of your choosing

 2. Link the css file to your html file
- - have to use link rel
+ - do this in the head section of html

 3. Open the design file